 When I arrived, a long winding line stretched across the port — families, friends, and travelers all waiting for that first familiar taste of autumn.

 No one seemed impatient; instead, there was quiet excitement.
-Some chatted softly, while others gazed at the mountains with cameras in hand.
+Some chatted softly, while others gazed toward the mountains with cameras in hand.
 Everyone anticipated one thing — the first smoky, salty bite of grilled sanma.

 This was the Onagawa Harvest Festival 2025 (女川収穫祭) — once known as the Sanma Festival, a beloved local celebration that has evolved into something deeper.